LOCATION, LOCATION, LOCATION

 The Song Sparrow (Melospiza melodia) nest below was built on the ground under a hedge in front of the photographer’s house.

-An interesting case is Lucy the Duck, an American black duck who has consistently built her nest among the plants for sale at the Atlantic Superstore in Charlottetown (photo below).
+An interesting case is Lucy the Duck, an American black duck who has consistently built her nest over several years among the plants for sale at the Atlantic Superstore nursery in Charlottetown, Prince Edward Island, Canada.
 It’s a sheltered protection from predators, and the nursery staff are helping shield her from visitors as well.
-Every year a special police patrol helps her and her ducklings cross the busy University Street to the other side, where she lives in a nearby marsh.
+Every year a special police patrol helps her and her ducklings cross the busy University Street to the other side, where she lives in a nearby marsh (see video below).

 This tendency for some bird species to use human-built structures or a natural cavity for nesting has contributed to the development of a bird house ‘industry’.
 Building a bird house can be a popular hobby for a school project or a family, or a full time job for some enthusiasts.
 There’s all kinds of models and plans available in terms of materials, size and number of ‘units’, and which bird species they are intended for.
 Some models are affordable and easy to build, while others are more complicated and expensive.
 There are a few points to consider when buying or building a birdhouse:

 You or the birds?
 Are you buying/building that birdhouse primarily to match with your landscaped backyard, for example, or are you first ensuring the birdhouse will meet the needs of the species you’re trying to attract?
 (Good planning could achieve both goals.)